kincaid520/Dcard_Crawler_Pics/Readme.md

-#crawler.get() will return a list of image links
+self.test

-##self.test
+>run main.py
-#run main.py
+  `python main.py`

-python main.py
+>will output a file "output.html"

-#will output a file "output.html"
+>open the file with a browser to see the result

-#open the file with a browser to see the result
+>crawler.get() will return a list of image links